getminera/minera/README.md

 This isn't the web password, to change the web password, login into the web interface and go to *Miner -> Settings*

+**Minerd (CPUMiner-gc3355)**

+The *minerd* binary path is:

+	minera-bin/minerd

+It's pre-compiled for Raspberry (ARM) with the latest version available, please refer to https://github.com/siklon/cpuminer-gc3355 if you wanna recompile it.

+**For Ubuntu user only**

+In the same path you can find also *minerd-ubuntu-64bit* file, this one is pre-compiled for Ubuntu 64bit, you should copy it overwriting *minerd* if you run Minera on Ubuntu.

+	cd /var/www/minera/minera-bin
+	sudo cp minerd-ubuntu-64bit minerd

 Configuring
 -------------